Driver console: Reinventing bus ticketing

 9/10

-A glimpse of fast ticketing & inauguration of console by Indore's Chief minister
+A glimpse of fast ticketing & inauguration of the console by Indore's Chief minister

-A glimpse of fast ticketing & inauguration of console by Indore's Chief minister
+A glimpse of fast ticketing & inauguration of the console by Indore's Chief minister

 PROCESS STEP 1